 First flutters, pint-size punches and itty bitty baby kicks have to be some of the most incredible sensations that come with pregnancy.
-However, it can be a little alarming (and downright terrifying) to feel these kicks from within when you are not pregnant (or, at least, you didn’t think you are).
+However, it can be a little alarming (and downright terrifying) when phantom kicks occur from within when you are not pregnant (or, at least, you didn’t think you are).

-There are two main reasons why you could be feeling phantom kicks after having a baby.
+There are a few reasons why you could be feeling phantom kicks after having a baby.
 If you have given birth in the past few months, then it may simply be the sensation of your uterus contracting, which is often mistaken for baby kicks.

 “Because the uterus can take several months to return to its previous state a mother may experience the sensation of kicks for long periods following pregnancy,” Dr Nick Petrovic, Head of Clinic at the Mind Profile Psychology Clinic explains.

 Another theory is that the stretching of your belly and uterus during pregnancy ramps up the growth of nerve receptors.
 It could be that these receptors think they’re still feeling movement – the same way that someone who’s has lost a limb still feels phantom limb pain.

 Or it could just be that as mums, we’re really attuned to what’s happening in our bellies.
 During pregnancy we became hyper-aware of every movement in our wombs, and now we sense every little niggle.
 So gas movement or pain that we probably would have usually ignore or not even felt before carrying a baby is now something we notice.

 How long do phantom kicks last?

 These strange sensations can continue long after you’ve given birth, sometimes even years.
 An Australian study into phantom kicks found that almost 40 percent of women experienced the sensation for an average of almost seven years after their first pregnancy.
 One woman continued to have phantom kicks for 28 years.